alkimcogneuro/BrainSpeechCoherencePublic/README.md

     OnsetLatency: [0 4 16 24 32 36 52 64 68 80 88 92 100 104]
 ```

+ - note:  the analysis code `runrun_CSD_dataset_list` will write results file in a folder that includes the date and time of the analysis

 # Understanding the analysis functions.